 Turmeric Chicken Immunity Soup

 Why We Love It: Gluten-free, flavor-packed, and ready in 20 minutes?
 Yes, please!
-I’m always prone to a post-Christmas cold and this soup tastes like an adult version of the chicken noodle soup my mom would make me when I was sick as a kid.
+I’m always prone to a Christmas cold and this soup tastes like an adult version of the chicken noodle soup my mom would make me when I was sick as a kid.

 Hero Ingredient: The turmeric root takes this soup up a notch both in nutrition and spice.
 If you can’t find turmeric root, powder will work just as well.